Search: 2022 results

 I also shook out my garment and said, "This is how God will shake out everyone from his house who will not keep this promise.
 So this is how his possessions will be shaken out and emptied."
 And all the assembly said, "Amen!"
 And they praised Yahweh, and the people kept this promise.

-And they found written in the law, how that Jehovah had commanded by Moses, that the children of Israel should dwell in booths in the feast of the seventh month;
+They found written in the law how the Lord had commanded through Moses that the Israelites should dwell in booths during the festival of the seventh month.

 all his officials, and all the people of his land,